JoelAzu/phone_db_analysis/README.md

-# 📊 PhoneDB Analysis Toolkit

-A custom-built Python solution developed for a client to extract, analyze, and visualize mobile device data for market and product insights.

----

 ## 📘 Project Overview

-This project was developed for a client seeking to derive actionable insights from a large dataset of smartphone and mobile device specifications sourced from [PhoneDB](https://phonedb.net/).
+This project was developed to derive actionable insights from a large dataset of smartphone and mobile device specifications sourced from [PhoneDB](https://phonedb.net/).
 The goal was to support product strategy, market analysis, and feature benchmarking through a lightweight, data-driven tool.

 The resulting solution enables fast data retrieval, dynamic analysis, and clear visualizations — all built in Python using CSV, pandas, and matplotlib.